joho/7XX-rfc/7xx.md

     - 725 - It works on my machine
     - 726 - It's a feature, not a bug
     - 727 - 32 bits is plenty
+    - 728 - It works in my timezone

 ## Fucking